 The Diversity & Equity Committee has recently focused on activities such as:

-- Facilitating department-wide colloquia on the topics of “Trauma-Informed Pedagogy” with Sam Becker, “Making the Case for Inclusive Classroom Practice” with Gabe Javier, and “Scientifically Tested Methods to Reduce Prejudice and Promote Inclusivity” with Markus Brauer
+- Facilitating department-wide colloquia on the topics of “Interrupting Microaggressions and Dealing with Hot Moments in the Classroom” with Donald Gillian-Daniel, “Trauma-Informed Pedagogy” with Sam Becker, “Making the Case for Inclusive Classroom Practice” with Gabe Javier, and “Scientifically Tested Methods to Reduce Prejudice and Promote Inclusivity” with Markus Brauer

 - Diversifying our department by hiring faculty of color and improving our hiring practices

-- Providing brief trainings during department meetings on topics such as teaching international studies, disability accommodations, universal design, trans-inclusive pedagogy, and diversifying the Communication Arts syllabus
+- Providing brief trainings during department meetings on topics such as difficult subjects, teaching international students, disability accommodations, universal design, trans-inclusive pedagogy, and diversifying the Communication Arts syllabus